thgill/joypad-os/README.md

 Both are licensed under the **[Apache License 2.0](LICENSE)**.

-Retro Frog product additions and modifications are copyright © 2025 Retro Frog.
+Retro Frog product additions and modifications are copyright © 2026 Todd Gill/Retro Frog.